 The following applications are required for Community Substance Abuse (CSAS) certification for a Transitional Residential Treatment Service:

-- F-00513 (Word) - CSAS Transitional Residential Treatment Service Initial Certification Application – Chapter DHS 75.14
+- Community Substance Abuse Services (CSAS) Transitional Residential Treatment Service Initial Certification Application - DHS 75.14, F-00513

 Caregiver Background Check